aakif100/login-registration-tutorial/README.md

 - **Educational walkthrough:** Learn practical web development concepts through hands-on coding.
 ## How to Use

-1. **Clone the Repository**: Clone this repository to your local machine using `git clone https://github.com/aakif100/login-registration-tutorial.git`.
+1. **Clone the Repository**: Clone this rep

+ository to your local machine using `git clone https://github.com/aakif100/login-registration-tutorial.git`.
 2. **Open in Browser**: Navigate to the cloned directory and open the `index.html` file in your preferred web browser.
 3. **Explore and Learn**: Explore the codebase to understand how the login and registration pages are designed and implemented.
 Experiment with making changes to customize the project according to your preferences or learning objectives.